paulbruffett/ABMCTS-and-MCP/researcher.md

 Output Format

 Submit a tool call in order to continue executing the plan and collect more information.
+Keep in mind that you have a limited context window so cannot pull back large quantities of datat from the database - try to limit sql statements to ensure a manageable number of records is returned and can be subsequently processed or analyzed.